Discrimination Under Minnesota Law

 How Does Employment Discrimination Occur?

 Employment discrimination is when an employer treats you unfairly because you belong to a legally protected class.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
+Employers may not base their evaluations of you on particular traits including religion, race, age, gender, national origin, and familial status.
 Plaintiffs in St. Paul, Minnesota are required to prove that their employer treated them unfairly due to their protected status in order to succeed on an employment discrimination claim.

 How can Employment Discrimination be Proven in Minnesota?

-This may be demonstrated if the employer has treated others of the same status similarly, or when people testify to specific statements made by the employer that would indicate bias when heard by a reasonable person.
+This may be demonstrated if the employer has treated others of the same status similarly, or when people testify to certain statements made by the employer that would indicate bias when heard by a reasonable person.
 Further, an employer violates the law if they terminate a person's employment or otherwise retaliate in response to a discrimination lawsuit filed against them.

-Because it involves filing a claim with specified agencies, the procedure for pursuing employment discrimination claims can be complicated.
+Because it involves filing a claim with certain agencies, the procedure for pursuing employment discrimination claims can be complicated.
 An St. Paul, Minnesota attorney can help you file on time, as well as pursue any additional remedies that may be available to you while your case is pending.